jeonghoonkang/BerePi/apps/otsdb/otsdb_python_driver.md

       - Write specific metric
       - Return metric name which has been written by funcion (dictionary)
     - Copy
-      - read and write to different metric
+      - read and write specific metric to other metric